 August 27, 2014 was an historic day in European aviation, as a Twin Otter from European Coastal Airlines taxied into the harbour of Jelsa after a 15-minute flight from Resnik, near Split Airport, the first scheduled seaplane service in modern European aviation history.

 Sadly, the seaplane chapter last just two years before the Croatian Civil Aviation Authority grounded the company due to safety concerns.
-It is currently in pre-bankruptcy proceedings, as well as in a legal case with the Croatian Civil Aviation Authority.
 While there have been rumours of other seaplane companies entering the market, none has so far come to fruition.
 Here are the thoughts of industry expert Max Oldorf on the future of seaplanes in Croatia.

 A year before the arrival of the seaplanes, a Swiss helicopter company brought a Robinson R44 to be based in Stari Grad.
 Here it is above, as TCN helped organise a panoramic helicopter flight for the film crew of the first Ultra Europe Hvar Beach party in 2013.
 A little over a month later, the Swiss flew back to Zurich due to lack of business.
 The situation today is that private planes (maximum six passengers) and helicopters are possible on request.
 Contact us on [email protected] Subject Helicopter.